 Thus, in the burning bridges technique, the patients cut the reasons related to binge eating.
 When there are fewer reasons behind binge eating, leaving it becomes easier and more effective.

 Urge surfing is an interesting and one of the core components of Dialectical Behavior Therapy.
 It asks to ‘ride the wave’ of an urge instead of acting according to what it wants.

 Binge eating typically happens as a response to an urge.
-The patients eat something as a response to an urge which signals the brain that only eating can help to calm the urge.
-As a result, whenever the urge repeats, the brain sends signals saying that there is nothing to do except eating.
+The patients eat something as a response to an urge which signals to the brain that only eating can help to calm the urge.
+As a result, whenever the urge repeats, the brain sends signals saying that there is nothing to do except eat.

 Urge surfing asks the patients to wait for the urge to end.
 Typically an urge stays for around 20-30 minutes.
 In this method, the patient surfs the flow of the urge instead of responding to it.